koenvervloesem/humble-explorer/docs/usage.rst

 * Q: Quit the program
 * F: Filter the devices that are shown
-* A: Choose which advertisement data to show
+* S: Change settings
-* S: Start or stop scan
+* T: Start or stop scan

 Filtering devices
 -----------------